top of page

 We stopped at a nice coffee shop in Carson City.

-The roads at first were busy but had a nice shoulder.
+The roads at first were busy but at least I had a wide shoulder.

 Eventually, I was on my own in the desert with an occasional oasis.